privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 exported to Cloud Logging / Cloud Watch.
 Refer [Debugging Protected Audience API services][60] for more details.

-If required, logs from adtech's code can be made available iff [adtech / user consented debugging][92] is enabled.
+Logs from adtech's code can be made available if [adtech / user consented debugging][92] is enabled.

 ### Dependencies

 Through techniques such as prefetching and caching, the following dependencies are in the non-critical path of ad serving.

-#### Key Management System
+#### Key management systems

-A [Key Management System][10] is required for Protected Audience service attestation and cryptographic key generation.
+The [key management systems][10] are required for Protected Audience service attestation and cryptographic key generation.
 Learn more in the [Overview of Protected Audience Services Explainer][6].
-The Key Management System will be deployed to all supported public clouds.
-Services in the Key Management System will be replicated in multiple cloud regions.
+The key management systems will be deployed to all supported public clouds.
+Services in the key management systems will be replicated in multiple cloud regions.

-All services running in TEE prefetch encryption and decryption keys from Key Management System at service startup and periodically in the non critical path.
+All services running in TEE prefetch encryption and decryption keys from key management systems at service startup and periodically in the non critical path.
 All communication between a service in TEE and another service in TEE is end-to-end encrypted using Hybrid Public Key Encryption and TLS.
 Refer [here][11] for more details.

 ## Service APIs

+Refer to Bidding and Auction services APIs [in open source repo][121].

-### Client <> Server Data
+### Client <> server data

 Following section describes the data that flows from client (e.g. browser, Android) to Bidding and Auction Services through [Seller Ad service][20] and the data received by client from Bidding and Auction Services.